Smithsonite/SmitKub/README.md

 After the failure of both using an SMB and an NFS share for labs/tests, an ISCSI solution is to be implemented.
 This will include a TP-Link TL-SG108PE (notes for firmware: hardware version stamped on the package is 5.6.
 Hardware version in the management interface is 5.0.)

 The SAN will use the NIC's for all of the devices (vs wifi).
 The network is at 192.168.2.0/24 (this may get tuned at a later date).

+The network configuration is defined as a netplan document and each smitkub member has their own file defined in thee roles.
+As long as the Ansible playbooks are run, the network will be configured.

 ### **SAN Notes**